 Food Intolerance Test

-What’s my food intolerance?
+Food sensitivity or food intolerance: where, when, how?
 Common food intolerances to gluten; wheat intolerance; dairy; yeast; alcohol; histamine… Food sensitivity or food intolerance are hard to identify ourselves.
 HERE’S WHY…

 FOOD INTOLERANCE reactions to food occur UP TO 72 HOURS AFTER EATING.

 Clients for functional nutrition in London may have lots of test results to hand.
 Every one of them has produced VARYING DATA.
 How unhelpful is that?
 We understand your frustration at Susannah Makram Clinics.

 Allergy or Intolerance

 Only about 2% of the adult population are affected.
 A FOOD ALLERGY is a SWIFT RESPONSE by the body’s immune system to a specific food.
 Reactions to food allergy are immediate by raised levels (2 hours or less)….